 Profitable solutions that

-Yes, all Resonant Technology products are certified organic and approved for use in organic viticulture.
+Yes, all Resonant Technology products are approved for use in organic viticulture.

 Our innovative technology enables us to alter the ability of typically used materials, such as magnesium sulfate, to stimulate interactions within the microbiome.
 This results in a series of favorable outcomes that create synergies between the plants and the biome within the rhizosphere.
 This is what enables the activation of the many benefits derived from the ongoing use of our products.
 Therefore, while we do indeed use magnesium sulfate as the “carrier” of our technology, the end products we deliver to our customers are quite unique and carefully tailored for each specific use and benefit.

 All products can either be applied through the irrigation system (fertigation) or sprayed in the vine row.
 For the sprayed application the products must be dissolved in water (at a volume of 20 to 40 gal/ acre) and applied under vine or the ground area in between the tractor row where herbicides are typically applied.

 Yes, all of our products are compatible with herbicides, which do not reduce our products’ efficacy.
 In this case, the combination would also be useful for limiting the impact of herbicides on soil microorganisms.

 Yes, the products are 100% water soluble and can be distributed with drip irrigation systems.
 For the first year of usage, we still recommend the sprayed distribution method in order to ensure that the product is distributed evenly.
 Otherwise, either application method works equally well with our products.